toshipiazza/iCreate-Assembler/README.md

 ```

 > Note!
 Using the script command has special syntax.
 Look in the examples/scripts directory
 > to see exactly how to use the script command.
+Also, the stream, song and qlist instructions
+> take in a variable number of arguments, omit the first argument in these cases (number of
+> packets).
+> Note #2!
+The pdf is actually wrong for qlist; the iCreate does take in the number of packets
+> for qlist.
+Again this is implicit in the language so it doesn't affect how to use this program.

 # TODO
 [ ] output to file in binary